-CGC will support a 21st Century environmentally-conscious community, healthy lifestyles, self-sufficiency and efficient use of resources.
+CGC will support a 21st Century environmentally-conscious community aspiring to sustainable, healthy lifestyles, self-sufficiency and efficient use of resources.
 It will offer a home to a community leading the way on the path to Net Zero Carbon, in an environment resilient to the effects of climate change.

-CGC will be a place with a distinct identity, made up of interconnected neighbourhoods, where people are free to live in a shared and balanced environment.
-It will offer delight and interest, found in the twists and turns of an organically formed new place that has been fundamentally shaped by the characteristics and heritage of the context into which it will grow.
+CGC will be a place with a distinct identity, made up of distinct but inter-connected neighbourhoods, where people are free to live in a shared and balanced environment.
+It will offer unexpected delight and interest, found in the twists and turns of an organically formed new place that has been fundamentally shaped by the characteristics and heritage of the context into which it will grow.

 CGC offers a precious opportunity to create a place that can support the achievement of better health outcomes for people, responding directly to the objectives of the Livewell Campaign in Essex.
-This objective of Healthy Place making can be further supported by positive steps along the path to decarbonisation: measures taken to achieve reductions in embodied and operational carbon are in many instances ones that can indirectly contribute to physical and mental wellbeing - through the nature of, and patterns of use, within the environments that are created.
+This objective of Healthy Placemaking can be further supported by positive steps along to the path to decarbonisation: measures taken to achieve reductions in embodied and operational carbon are in many instances ones that can indirectly contribute to physical and mental wellbeing - through the nature of, and patterns of use within, the environments that are created.